 - Alleghany Insurance Holdings Group

 - Healthcare Providers Insurance Exchange (HPIX)

 - MLMIC NY

-New Jersey has a punitive damages cap of 5 times the defendants compensatory damages or $350,000, whichever is greater.
+New Jersey has a punitive damages cap of five times the defendant's compensatory damages or $350,000, whichever is greater.

 Courts in New Jersey have ruled that a facility is not liable for the negligent acts of non-employees, in general.
 However, instances where the court has held the opinion that it would be reasonable for a patient to assume their physician was an employee of a hospital have resulted in the hospital assuming some liability for adverse events.